 9. Grüner See, Austria

 The Grüner See (Green Lake) is a lake in Austria, named after its emerald-green water bordered by forests and three mountains.
 Because the area is virtually entirely dry when the alpine snow is frozen in the winter, it is primarily used by hikers.
-However, when the melting snow streams down the mountain in the spring and summer, the water level rises, wherein divers can witness strange underwater sights such as park seats, tree trunks, and grassy walks.
+However, when the melting snow streams down the mountain in the spring and summer, the water level rises and the lake “appears,” wherein divers can witness strange underwater sights such as park seats, tree trunks, and grassy walks.

 10. Tricolored Lakes, Indonesia